meteor/performance/benchmarks/meteor2.16-vs-3.0.3/README.md

 Meteor 3 is in average **~12% faster**, uses **~43% less CPU** and **~30% less of RAM** in a **reactive scenario** without compression.

+Meteor 3, without compression, can manage 240 connections in 1 minute, a regression noted in the [3.0.1 report](../meteor2.16-vs-3.0.1#conclusion).

 Meteor 2 can improve performance by disabling compression.
 Offering users the ability to adjust or disable compression effectively would be beneficial.
-However, the regression in Meteor 3 persists (initially identified in [3.0.1 report](../meteor2.16-vs-3.0.1#conclusion)), with higher RAM usage for the same process and more time introduced.
+However, the regression in Meteor 3 persists (initially identified in ), with higher RAM usage for the same process and more time introduced.
 This fact might still reveal the regression and requires further investigation.